abdur-rab-khan/generative-ai/concepts/Lang Chain/06_structured_output/structured_output.md

     2. In addition, the method needs to instruct to *always* use when we want to enforce structured  output.
     3. When JSON mode is used, the output needs to be parsed into a JSON object.

 - With these challenges in mind, LangChain provides a helper function (with_structured_output()) to streamline the process.
+Here we pass schema as input which specifies the names, types, and description of the desire output attributes.

     ![structured-output](https://python.langchain.com/assets/images/with_structured_output-4fd0fdc94f644554d52c6a8dee96ea21.png)